 - Saint Louis University (the Spanish branch of Saint Louis University in Missouri, the USA).

 There are eight universities in Ireland, four of them are based in Dublin.
 The Central Applications Office (CAO) processes applications for undergraduate courses in Irish Higher Education Institutions.

-The tuition fees to EU students in Ireland are about half the price of that of the UK, making it a more affordable destination.
-To apply check the websites of each university directly.
+The tuition fees to EU students in Ireland are much lower than those in the UK, making it a more affordable destination.

 To study in Italy you must check directly the website of each university.
 Many of them start offering also Bachelor’s degrees in English to which many international students apply.